Geodesics and Global Properties of the Liouville Solution in General Relativity with a Scalar Field: Notation and solution

 So, we have obtained one parameter family of Liouville metrics

-which are defined in regions $s+c>0$ and $s+c<0$ for signatures $(+---)$ and $(-+++)$, respectively.
-This metric in obviously invariant with respect to global Lorentz rotations.
+which are defined in regions $s+c>0$.
+This metric is, obviously, invariant with respect to global Lorentz rotations around the origin of the coordinate system $(x^\alpha)$.
 Therefore, it has six noncommuting Killing vector fields.
-Note that we did not assume any symmetry of the metric at the very beginning.
+Note, that we did not assume any symmetry of the metric at the very beginning.
 It appears due to the field equations.
 This phenomena was called the spontaneous symmetry emergence in \cite{AfaKat19,AfaKat20A}.
 Sure, metric (\ref{ansdhg}) is also spherically symmetric, because the rotational group is the subgroup of the Lorentz group.

 The Hamilton--Jacobi equation for geodesics for metric (\ref{ansdhg}) admits complete separation of variables and belongs to class $[0,4,0]_2$ according to the classification given in \cite{Katana23A,Katana23B}.
 The geodesic Hamiltonian equations in this coordinate system have four involutive quadratic in momenta conservation laws in general.